 For some time now we are working on the new generation of our language technologies for the three main western South Slavic languages — Slovene, Croatian and Serbian.
-Recently we have released a new API currently covering the inflectional lexicon, segmenter, morphosyntactic tagger and lemmatiser on both the web GUI and the API side, while the diacritic restorer is available through the API only.
-A dependency parser, named entity recogniser and non-standard text normaliser will follow.
-You can register and use the web GUI at http://nl.ijs.si/services while the easiest way to use the API is through the library available from https://github.com/uzh/reldi/tree/master/tools/lib.
+Recently we have released a new API currently covering the inflectional lexicon, segmenter, morphosyntactic tagger, lemmatiser, parser and named entity recogniser on both the web GUI and the API side, while the diacritic restorer and non-standard text normaliser are available through the API only.
+You can register and use the web GUI at http://clarin.si/services/web/ and go through the API documentation at http://www.clarin.si/info/k-centre/web-services-documentation/.

 We have recently finished developing the first version of our API enabling you to use our language technologies (tokenizer, sentence splitter, morphosyntactic tagger, lemmatizer, named entity recognizer, dependency parser) and a web-based GUI enabling you to use the API without programming skills.
 You can find the GUI as well as basic documentation how to use the API on http://faust.ffzg.hr/nlpws/gui/.

 We have just finished a new version of the Croatian top-level-domain web corpus hrWaC v2.0 and the first versions of the Bosnian and Serbian TLD web corpora bsWaC v1.0 and srWaC v1.0.The corpora are 1.9 billion, 429 million and 894 million tokens in size.
 They are annotated with lemmas and morphosyntactic descriptions while the dependency syntax layer will follow shortly (40 server-grade cores melting).
 Additionally, they contain document-level metadata that discriminate between the three similar languages and assess the text quality on the lexical and syntactic level.
 The corpora are published under the CC-BY-SA license.
 Please contact Nikola for a download link to the corpora.